Vitiligo: Phototherapy

 Phototherapy is considered a second-line treatment for vitiligo.
-Exposing the skin to light from UVB lamps is the most common treatment for vitiligo.
-The treatments can be done at home with a UVB lamp or in a clinic.
-The exposure time is managed so that the skin does not suffer overexposure.
-Treatment can take a few weeks if the spots are on the neck and face, and if they have existed for not more than 3 years.
-If the spots are on the hands and legs and have been there for more than 3 years, it can take a few months.
-Phototherapy sessions are done 2–3 times a week.
-Spots on a large area of the body may require full-body treatment in a clinic or hospital.
-UVB broadband and narrowband lamps can be used, but narrowband ultraviolet peaked around 311 nm is the choice.
-It has been consistently reported that a combination of UVB phototherapy with other topical treatments improves re-pigmentation.
-However, some people with vitiligo may not see any changes to their skin or re-pigmentation occurring.
-A serious potential side effect involves the risk of developing skin cancer, the same risk as overexposure to natural sunlight.
+Due to the higher risks of skin cancer with ultraviolet A (UVA) light, the United Kingdom's National Health Service suggests that it be used only if primary treatments are ineffective.
+The risk of skin cancer with UVB is unclear and commercially available lamps are not regulated, but 311 nm is considered the most effective wavelength, with the combined intake of antioxidant supplements believed to suppress oxidative stress.

-Ultraviolet light (UVA) treatments are normally carried out in a hospital clinic.
+UVA treatments are normally carried out in a hospital clinic.
 Psoralen and ultraviolet A light (PUVA) treatment involves taking a drug that increases the skin's sensitivity to ultraviolet light and then exposing the skin to high doses of UVA light.
 Treatment is required twice a week for 6–12 months or longer.
 Due to the high doses of UVA and psoralen, PUVA may cause side effects such as sunburn-type reactions or skin freckling.

+Broadband ultraviolet B therapy is given three times a week.
 Narrowband ultraviolet B (NBUVB) phototherapy lacks the side effects caused by psoralens and is as effective as PUVA.
-As with PUVA, treatment is carried out twice weekly in a clinic or every day at home, and there is no need to use psoralen.
-Longer treatment is often recommended, and at least 6 months may be required for effects to phototherapy.
-NBUVB phototherapy appears better than PUVA therapy, with the most effective response on the face and neck.
+Treatment is carried out 2–3 times weekly in a clinic.
+Longer treatment is often recommended over at least 6 months.
+The most effective responses are on the face and neck.

-Concerning improved repigmentation: topical calcineurin inhibitors plus phototherapy are better than phototherapy alone, hydrocortisone plus laser light is better than laser light alone, ginkgo biloba is better than placebo, and oral mini-pulse of prednisolone (OMP) plus NB-UVB is better than OMP alone.
+Topical calcineurin inhibitors plus phototherapy produces better results than phototherapy alone, hydrocortisone plus laser light is better than laser light alone, ginkgo biloba is better than placebo, and oral mini-pulse of prednisolone (OMP) plus NB-UVB is better than OMP alone.
+Additionally, a 2026 study found that oral intake of the antioxidant superoxide dismutase (coated by gliadin to protect its passage through the gut) seems to suppress oxidative stress during UV therapy.

+Surgery

+In October 1992, a study reported the successful transplantation of melanocytes to vitiligo-affected areas, effectively repigmenting the region.
+The procedure involved taking a thin layer of pigmented skin from the person's gluteal region.
+Melanocytes were then separated out to a cellular suspension that was expanded in culture.
+The area to be treated was then denuded with a dermabrader and the melanocytes graft applied.
+From 70–85% of people with vitiligo experienced nearly complete repigmentation of their skin, although the longevity of the repigmentation differed individually.

-Skin camouflage
+Cosmetic camouflage

 In mild cases, vitiligo patches can be hidden with makeup or other cosmetic camouflage solutions.
 If the affected person is pale-skinned, the patches can be made less visible by avoiding tanning of unaffected skin.